• Skip to primary navigation

 • Dried Shrimp - Small, preserved shrimp used in Caribbean and African cuisines to add a salty, umami-packed punch to rice dishes and stews.

-• Parboiled Basmati Rice - A long-grain rice variety that’s steamed before milling—it holds its shape well and is great for absorbing broth without becoming mushy.
+• Parboiled Basmati Rice - A long-grain rice variety that's steamed before milling.
+It holds its shape well and absorbs broth without becoming mushy.

 • Better Than Bouillon Chicken Base - A concentrated flavor paste used to enrich broths and dishes, adding savory depth similar to using a bouillon cube.